The Château d’Angers,

 beautifully tended gardens.

-The ramparts hide a lovely Renaissance style garden and
+Inside the ramparts hide a lovely Renaissance style garden and

 chapel within the walls of the chateau, appearing unexpectedly as if